RunestoneInteractive/webfundamentals/_sources/CSS/layoutattributes.rst

 .. reveal:: css_pos_sol1

    Here is one way to solve this problem.
-Add a rule for the ol that specifies a top-margin.
+Add a rule for the ``ol`` that specifies a top-margin.
 Make the top margin large enough so that the list starts below the first paragraph.
 You may need to experiment a little bit with some different values before you find one that works well.
+Now you should also add some styling to the nav to give it a background color and make it fill the entire width of the window.

+Relative
+^^^^^^^^

 Next lets look at the relative position and how we can use it to make overlapping elements.